Art & Art History (ART)

 Production and Design

-For courses in theater production and design, see listing in Theatre and Dance.
+For courses in theatre production and design, see listing in Theatre & Dance.

 Assistant Professors: Jonathan C. Frey, Anna Kell, Eddy A. López